microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Within every Resource, FHIR defines a set of Elements for storing the details that uniquely identify each Resource *instance*.
 Elements such as `id` and `meta` apply to all Resources in FHIR, while many other Elements are only used in specific Resources (e.g., `Patient`, `Person`, `Practitioner`, and `RelatedPerson` are the only Resources with a `gender` Element).
 Furthermore, the FHIR model is designed to allow users to add Elements to Resources through extensions.

 Along with Elements, each FHIR Resource is defined with a set of search parameters.
 When a client app makes FHIR API calls, search parameters enable fine-grained data retrieval from Elements within Resources.
 There are standard search parameters that apply to all Resources (e.g., `_id`, `_lastUpdated`), and there are Resource-specific search parameters (e.g., `gender` is a Resource-specific search parameter defined for `Patient`).
 Additionally, FHIR provides a framework for creating custom search parameters.
-See the links below for more information about standard search parameters, `Patient` Resource-specific search parameters, and custom search parameters in FHIR.
+See the links below for more information.

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource-specific Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)